thacherT1D/webdevstuff/The_Command_Line/Intro_to_the_Command_Line.desc.md

 ## Opening the Terminal
 __Follow Along:__

-1. In the top right of the screen click the Magnifing Glass icon (or use `⌘+space`) to bring up 'Spotlight' and type 'Terminal'
+1. In the top right of the screen click the Magnifying Glass icon (or use `⌘+space`) to bring up 'Spotlight' and type 'Terminal'
 2. Once Terminal starts locate the icon in the doc and select `Options->Keep In Dock` so that it's always handy.

 __Note:__ In documentation we often see a `#` or a `$` prefix before code examples, these characters are used to indicate that the example is a something which is executed in the terminal (as opposed to being a code sample) and usually these are not supposed to be entered when you execute a command.
 You'll see the `$` notation used throughout this learning experience.